Ekkehard-Schulze/precision-temperature-logger/README.md

 - A custom printed circuit board integrates a 18650 lithium-ion battery and the DS3231 clock.

-- Moreover, we provide four miniature 7 x 5 mm sized breakout boards for wire- attached TMP117A sensors.
+- We provide four miniature 7 x 5 mm sized breakout boards for wire- attached TMP117A sensors.
 These act as probes in laboratory applications, for example for usage in agar plates or liquid samples.